RaulOlmedoCheca/Hydric-DSS/README.md

 - Equivalence class: HDSS-FN1-EQ-4
   - Input: Non JSON format
-  - Result: Error: “The input file has no data or doesn’t match the expected format”
+  - Result: Error: “The input file has no data or does not match the expected format”

 - Equivalence class: HDSS-FN1-EQ-5
   - Input: Empty file
-  - Result: Error: “The input file has no data or doesn’t match the expected format”
+  - Result: Error: “The input file has no data or does not match the expected format”

 - Equivalence class: HDSS-FN1-EQ-6
   - Input: Non empty file